-Karson Pike enters his second season as the co-offensive coordinator for the Bemidji State University football program in 2019.
+Karson Pike enters his third season as the offensive coordinator for the Bemidji State University football program in 2021.
 Pike also serves as the quarterbacks coach for BSU.

-Last season, the Beaver offense helped the team to a 7-4 record.
+In 2018, the Beaver offense helped the team to a 7-4 record.
 The offense scored 420 total points (38.2 ppg) and 133 points off of turnovers.
-The Beavers totalled 214 first downs (116 rushing, 84 passing, and 14 from penalties).
-The run game totalled 2,382 yards for the Beavers off of 492 rushing attempts and an average of 4.8 yards per rush and 22 total rushing touchdowns.
-Passing yardage totalled 1971 yards from 147 completed passes out of 270 attempted with just three interceptions.
-The passing game totalled 27 touchdowns for the Beavers.
-The 2018 season saw a few awards and nominations for the team: offensive linemen, Parker Blakeslee and Nick Niemi, were selected to the 2018 Don Hansen All-Super Region Four Third Team while quarterback, Jared Henning, was selected to the 2018 Allstate AFCA Good Works Team.
+The Beavers totaled 214 first downs (116 rushing, 84 passing, and 14 from penalties).
+The run game totaled 2,382 yards for the Beavers off of 492 rushing attempts and an average of 4.8 yards per rush and 22 total rushing touchdowns.
+Passing yardage totaled 1971 yards from 147 completed passes out of 270 attempted with just three interceptions.
+The passing game totaled 27 touchdowns for the Beavers.
+The 2018 season saw a few awards and nominations for the team: offensive linemen Parker Blakeslee and Nick Niemi were selected to the 2018 Don Hansen All-Super Region Four Third Team while quarterback Jared Henning was selected to the 2018 Allstate AFCA Good Works Team.

 Pike spent the past two seasons as head football coach at Aspen High School in Aspen, Colo., and helped lead the program to a playoff berth in 2017, its first since the 2013 season.
 He improved the Skiers’ win total by six games in his second season, finishing 2017 with an 8-2 record overall.